mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 speech03.wav    the lazy dog was not amused
 ```

 The transcriptions should be text-normalized so they can be processed by the system.
-However, there are some very important normalizations that must be done by the user prior to uploading the data to the Custom Speech Service.
+However, there are some very important normalization rules that must be applied prior to uploading the data to the Speech to Text Service.
 The [normalization rules](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-speech-service/customspeech-how-to-topics/cognitive-services-custom-speech-transcription-guidelines) are too lengthy to cover here, so you should check them out on your own.
 It may seem like a lot at first, but i've found it fairly straight-forward and I was quickly able to learn and apply them regularly.

-#### Prepping your acoustic data for the CSS portal
+#### Prepping your acoustic data for the STT portal

 In the source code you downloaded from Github, you'll find the training audio files and an audio transcript of the files in the *custom-speech-service-data/training* folder: